17mccurdyt/CSCE-660/lab_00_McCurdy.md

 # CSCE 660, Lab 0: Survey - 2Lt Thomas J. McCurdy

-## Objective:
-Receive a baseline assessment of students

-## Due Date:
-2200 on 5 April 2022

 ## Write-up:
 ### 1. Have you identified your research topic / or research question?
 If so, what is it?